-NUMBER OF ENTRIES COMPETITION ANY DIVISION (Training, Preliminary, Intermediate, Advanced) Dressage 1 judge Fewer than 25 total entries in all divisions at event requires 1 judge Marathon 1 judge aivisions at event requires 1 juage Cones 1 judge (can be other competition knowledgeable person) 25-45 total entries in all divisions at event requires 1 judge and 1 TD.
-Dressage 1 judge Marathon 1 judge and 1 TD Cones 1 Combined Driving Official (can be TD) Dressage 2 judges (can be 1 per ring for Training and Preliminary) 46 or more total entries in all divisions at event requires 2 judges and 1 TD.
-Marathon 2 judges and 1 TD Cones 1 Combined Driving Official (can be TD)
+NUMBER OF ENTRIES COMPETITION ANY DIVISION (Training, Preliminary, Intermediate, Advanced) Dressage 1 judge Fewer than 25 total entries in all divisions at event requires 1 judge Marathon 1 judge Cones 1 judge (can be other competition knowledgeable person) Dressage 1 judge 25-45 total entries in all divisions at event requires 1 judge and 1 TD.
+Marathon 1 judge and 1 TD Cones 1 Combined Driving Official (can be TD) Dressage 2 judges (can be 1 per ring for Training and Preliminary) 46 or more total entries in all divisions at event requires 2 judges and 1 TD.
+Marathon 2 judges and 1 TD . , , , , , , , , , , , , , , , , , , , Cones 1 Combined Driving Official (can be TD)

-^{} Entries in the highest division offered by the event allows required officials at the next lower division.
+Entries in the highest division offered by the event allows required officials at the next lower division.
 For example, an event offering Training, Preliminary and Intermediate has Intermediate with 5 entries, can run the event with the officials required for the Preliminary level.